Missouri is next to answer Trump's call for redrawn maps that boost GOP in 2026

 It “marks the worst threat to the integrity of our state government since pro-slavery lawmakers voted for Missouri to join the Confederacy in 1861,” Aune said in a statement.

-Missouri is represented in the U.S. House by six Republicans and two Democrats — Cleaver and Reps.
-Wesley Bell in St. Louis.
+Missouri is represented in the U.S. House by six Republicans and two Democrats — Cleaver and Rep. Wesley Bell in St. Louis.

 Cleaver called the proposed redistricting an attack on democracy perpetrated by Trump.